 Place desiccant or absorbent moisture beads into your filament storage container.

 As long as you dry and store your filament according to this guide and use a reliable 3D printer, your 3D prints should come out looking great.
-Additionally, if you're interested in upgrading your current 3D printer, we'd like to provide two recommendations:

-Some Safety Tips For Drying 3D Printing Filament
+Safety Tips For Drying 3D Printing Filament

 Since the filament drying process requires relatively high temperatures, it can create harmful gases or present a fire hazard.
 Therefore, when drying 3D printing filament, it's best to adhere to the following safety precautions: